masolimano/maneage/README-hacking.md

      your own methods after finishing this checklist and doing your first commit.

- 6. **Delete dummy parts (can be done later)**: Maneage contains some parts that are only for the initial/test run, mainly as a demonstration of important steps.
-They not for any real analysis.
-You can remove these parts in the file below
+ 6. **Delete dummy parts**: Maneage contains some parts that are only for the initial/test run, mainly as a demonstration of important steps, which you can use as a reference to use in your own project.
+But they not for any real analysis, so you should remove these parts as described below:

-     - `paper.tex`: 1) Delete the text of the abstract (from `\includeabstract{` to `\vspace{0.25cm}`) and start writing your own (a single sentence can be enough now).
+     - `paper.tex`: 1) Delete the text of the abstract (from `\includeabstract{` to `\vspace{0.25cm}`) and write your own own (a single sentence can be enough now, you can complete it later).
 2) Add some keywords under it in the keywords part.
 3) Delete everything between `%% Start of main body.` and `%% End of main body.`.
-4) Remove the notice in the "Acknowledgments" section (in `\new{}`) and add Acknowledge your funding sources.
+4) Remove the notice in the "Acknowledgments" section (in `\new{}`) and Acknowledge your funding sources (this can also be done later).
 Just don't delete the existing acknowledgment
-       statement: Maneage was designed by funding from many grants.
-Since you are using it in your work, it is necessary to acknowledge them in your work also.
+       statement: Maneage is possible thanks to funding from several grants.
+Since Maneage is being used in your work, it is necessary to acknowledge them in your work also.

      - `reproduce/analysis/make/top-make.mk`: Delete the `delete-me` line
        in the `makesrc` definition.
 Just make sure there is no empty line